 My name is Kanyi Maqubela.
 I was born in Soweto, a township outside of Johannesburg, South Africa, during apartheid.
 I grew up in New England, attending Phillips Academy.
 I did undergraduate and graduate (2x drop-out) studies at Stanford University, where my major was in Philosophy, and studied all sorts of things, most notably computer science, chemistry, physics, and mathematics.
 I have taught elementary and middle school math and science.
 Working on Barack Obama's 2008 election campaign is, to date, the most meaningful and difficult work I've ever done.
 I really enjoyed being on the teaching team for Design Your Life, a class for undergraduates out of the Stanford Design Program.
 For my first job, I served on the initial team at Doostang, an online career community which was acquired by Universum Global.
 I was also part of the team at One Block Off The Grid, an internet-based solar sales business which was spun out of the incubator Virgance.
 1BOG was acquired by Pure Energies Group (now $NRG).
 Among the random work I've done, I've consulted with a South African private equity firm, a small-car company, the designers behind the mouse, a magazine for people who give a damn.
 In my last job, I was a venture capitalist with Collaborative Fund, an early-stage fund that is trying to make the world better, one investment at a time.
 I loved teaching undergraduate students at NYU's Tisch School of the Arts for a few semesters.
 I hope to do more of that.
 Most of my internet activity can be found on Twitter lately.

 I try to write as diligently as I can.
-I believe in God, love my family, and currently spend most days in New York City with my wife and son.
+I believe in God, love my family, and currently spend most days in San Francisco with my wife and son.